radiantearth/stac-spec/roadmap.md

 implement, which would provide the needed fields.
 This would increase the burden on the client, to follow or cache the definitions, but would also decrease the repetition of the same fields over and over again.
 There is additional discussion on this topic in the [static catalog recommendations](static-catalog/static-recommendations.md#asset-definition).
+Part of this is also tracked in [Issue 23](https://github.com/radiantearth/stac-spec/issues/23)

 ### Querying and Filtering